skypilot-org/skypilot/llm/codellama/README.md

 * Pay absolute minimum — SkyPilot picks the cheapest resources across regions and clouds.
 No managed solution markups.
 * Scale up to multiple replicas across different locations and accelerators, all served with a single endpoint
 * Everything stays in your cloud account (your VMs & buckets)
-* No one else sees your chat history
+* Completely private - no one else sees your chat history

 ![Code Llama GUI](https://imgur.com/Dor1MoE.gif "Chatting with Code Llama")